Introduction to R Programming Language

 In today’s world, it is important for a business to understand a large amount of data.
 Using spreadsheets is not the best option for business these days. here we will discuss more about the R Programming language.

 R is an open-source programming language as well as a software environment used for statistical analysis, graphical representation, and reporting.
-It was created by Ross Ihaka and Robert Gentleman.
+Ross Ihaka and Robert Gentleman created it.
 It is considered as a dialect of the S language.
 It is used widely by scientists across the world.
 It makes it easy to analyze the data more effectively and efficiently.

 R programming language is freely distributed under the GNU General Public Licence.
 It works in several operating systems like Unix, Linux, Windows, and Mac.
-The files which are needed to install R from the pre-compiled binary versions are distributed from the internet site of the Comprehensive R Archive Network (CRAN).
+The files needed to install R from the pre-compiled binary versions are distributed from the Comprehensive R Archive Network (CRAN).

 R programming language has many functions for statistical analysis and graphical representations.